dotexe1337/LFSInstaller/README.md

-# DistroCraft - Linux Distribution Scratch Automator
+# DistroCraft - Linux From Scratch Automator
 GUI Application for creating a Linux Distribution as a template to be built in C/C++ for compatibility with the specified hardware.

 ## Description